Caramel-Stuffed Chocolate Chip Cookies

 Caramel-Stuffed Chocolate Chip Cookies Recipe

 The only thing better than a chocolate chip cookie?
-A chocolate chip cookie filled with caramel!
+A chocolate chip cookie stuffed with gooey caramel!
 These soft and chewy cookies are filled with chewy caramel for the ultimate sweet-and-salty dessert.

 Author: Kelly Senyei